qmk/qmk_api/docs/development_overview.md

 Workers fetch new compile jobs from RQ, compile them, and then upload the source and the binary to our S3 compatible storage engine, [Minio](http://minio.io).

-# API Service

-The API service is a relatively simple Flask application.
-There are a few main views you should understand.

-## @app.route('/v1/compile', methods=['POST'])

-This is the main entrypoint for the API.
-A client's interaction starts here.
-The client POST's a JSON document describing their keyboard, and the API does some (very) basic validation of that JSON before submitting the compile job.

-## @app.route('/v1/compile/<string:job_id>', methods=['GET'])

-This is the most frequently called endpoint.
-It pulls the job details from redis, if they're still available, or the cached job details on Minio if they're not.

-## @app.route('/v1/compile/<string:job_id>/hex', methods=['GET'])

-This method allows users to download the compiled firmware file.

-## @app.route('/v1/compile/<string:job_id>/source', methods=['GET'])

-This method allows users to download the source for their firmware.

 # Workers

 QMK Compiler Workers are responsible for doing the actual building.
 When a worker pulls a job from RQ it does several things to complete that job: